B.Sc. (Honours) in Environmental Science

 Eligibility for Admission

-(3) Candidates from General Certificate of Education (GCE) O and A level background must pass in minimum 05 (five) and 02 (two) subjects respectively having minimum 26.5 points in total after conversion based on the following scale:
+(3) Candidates from General Certificate of Education (GCE) 'O' and 'A' level background must pass in minimum 05 (five) and 02 (two) subjects respectively having minimum 26.5 points in total after conversion based on the following scale:

 Old System New System (9-1 System)